-Plan of Action
+Plan of Action for Implementation

 The purpose of Hopi Tribal Government, as stated in the Preamble of the Hopi Constitution and By-laws, is to promote the welfare of the Hopi people; to provide a way of working together for peace and agreement between villages; to preserve the good things of Hopi life; and to provide a way of organizing to deal with modern problems with the United States Government and the outside world generally.
 The CEDS combines all past plans that have set the stage, which then sets the path for future development for the vision for planned project delivery.
+One may ask, how we get there, when it comes to implementing the Plan of Action that has identified both a goal and objective.

-The purpose of this action plan is to support, increase and implement the goals and policies for development plans and directing efforts to implement them.
+The purpose of this action plan is to support, increase and implement the goals and objectives for development plans and directing efforts to implement them.
 The following initiatives are current development priorities that will be given attention in shaping the development of local and outlying economic development.
+A timeline will be developed creating a percentage of working being completed

 Hopi Tribal economic development emphasis will be concentrated on pursuing programs that will create a positive sustainable business environment on the Hopi Reservation.
 On-reservation development and organization is necessary to create effective communication and cooperation among the villages and the tribe to support development efforts for and on the reservation.
-A key component to economic development will include overall infrastructure energy, water, sewer, internet and other basic needs to create healthy sustainable businesses.
+A key component to economic development will include overall infrastructure energy, water, sewer, Internet and other basic needs to create healthy sustainable businesses.